Salman Rushdie Hospitalised: 15 Facts About The Author Of The Satanic Verses

 - Rushdie's first work, Grimus (1975), combined elements of science fiction and fantasy and was generally overlooked by the public and literary critics.
 However, Midnight's Children (1981), his next novel, launched him into literary prominence.

-- Although he has written 14 novels, The Satanic Verses is his best-known work.
-Rushdie has also published a number of short stories in addition to his books.
+- Although he has written 14 novels, The Satanic Verses is his best-known work, which was banned in a few countries and a fatwa was issued against Rushdie.
+The author has also published a number of short stories in addition to his books.

 - Five of his works have been shortlisted for the Booker Prize, and he won the award in 1981.